redhat-cop/ee_utilities/roles/ee_builder/README.md

     # ee_builder_dir_clean is used because depending on the environment permissions errors can be thrown when attempting to clean up.
 It is also unnecessary if the entire environment is going to be destroyed at the end anyway.
     #
     ee_builder_dir_clean: false
     #  ee_builder_dir is set to the relative path "." because it tells ansible-builder to always use the temporary folder created by the pipeline.
-This may not be necessary depending on the envirnment but the temporary directories created by the pipeline for building the final artifacts can vary in location
+This may not be necessary depending on the environment but the temporary directories created by the pipeline for building the final artifacts can vary in location
     ee_builder_dir: "."
     ee_list:
         # To reiterate, only the name variable goes here, not the namespace, that is placed in ee_registry_dest, please refer to ee_registry_dest's description for more details